 Infantry and Artillery

 Pairing infantry and artillery has been a classic combination since the creation of cannons.
-Adding artillery to infantry divisions is great because it gives the high defense infantry a strong soft attack boost.
+Adding artillery to infantry divisions is great because it gives the high HP infantry a strong soft attack boost.
+With our infantry, we want to emphasize HP, Armor, and Soft Attack.
 While the combat width of your infantry divisions will vary, the basic principle will stay the same.
-For support companies you will want support artillery, an engineer company, an anti-air company, and throw in some support anti-tank if your enemy utilizes armor.

-The width of your division will be up to preference, but it is best to stick with widths of 18, 27, and somewhere in the range of 40-45 for larger divisions.
-Smaller and large divisions both have pros and cons, so keep those in mind when choosing your combat width.
+The width of your division will be up to preference, but it is best to stick close to widths of 18, 27, and somewhere in the range of 40-45 for larger divisions.
+The closer you are to those widths, the better, but it can sometimes be better to squeeze in an extra battalion instead of worrying about the optimal width.

 Pure infantry can be useful because it is cheap to produce and uses minimal fuel.
 Using only infantry allows you to stay at 10 combat width, which offers the best organization for the combat width.
-Adding support artillery and an armored recon company make this division very effective at pushing across a front line.
+Adding support artillery and an engineer to your support companies make this division very effective at holding ground.

 One of the most powerful forces on the battlefield in Hearts of Iron IV are the tanks.
-There are several types of tanks that can fill several roles, so you should evaluate your situation and choose a type of tank accordingly.
+They can completely change a frontline with devastating offensive power.

 Tank Division Designs

 Armored divisions are indispensable when it comes to breaking through front lines.
 Armored divisions have excellent attack values and are usually more mobile.
-Medium tanks will be used because of how good they are all-around, but feel free to swap them out for light or heavy tanks depending on personal preference.
-If you want to prioritize tank-on-tank combat, swap out the artillery for either anti-tank or a tank destroyer.
+Medium tanks will be used because of how good they are all-around, but players can swap them out for light or heavy tanks depending on personal preference.

-The templates below will be 15, 27, and 42 width, though you should adjust width depending on starting location and industrial capacity.
+The templates below will be 30 and 42 width, since you usually want armored divisions to be larger.
+Still, feel free to adjust the combat width based on starting circumstances and industrial capacity.

 By using these templates you will be dominate on the battlefield in Hearts of Iron IV.
 While there are other divisions with some niche uses, these will be the basis of your army throughout your campaigns.